Calprotectin Crohn's disease

 During the poop test, the composition of the bacteria in the intestine is checked.
 This composition is different in patients with chronic intestinal inflammation than in healthy people.
 According to the researchers, the new technique can ensure that patients with Crohn's disease or other chronic intestinal inflammation can start therapy in good time.

 According to the researchers, the course of the diseases would also be better and easier to monitor, which is very important in chronic intestinal inflammation.

 The result is good if it is below 50 μg/g.

-Calprotectin in stool is formed from a calcium-binding protein complex of neutrophils and monocytes.
-It is a sensitive marker of inflammation, as well as malignant intestinal disease.
-This is especially true in non-bleeding polyps in colon cancer.
+Calprotectin in stool results from a calcium-binding protein complex of neutrophils and monocytes.
+It is a sensitive marker of inflammation as well as malignant intestinal diseases.
+This is particularly true in non-bleeding polyps in colon cancer.